Beta This is a test version of the layout of this page. Take the survey to help us improve it

 - whether the patterns could be explained by factors associated both with special education needs and ethnicity, such as poverty and socio-economic disadvantage

 - how disproportionate ethnic representation varies across local authorities

-The Better Communication Research Programme (BCRP) was commissioned as part of the Better Communication Action Plan, the government’s response to the Bercow review of services for children and young people with speech, language and communication needs.
+The better communication research programme was part of a review of services for children and young people with speech, language and communication needs (SLCN).